Maia Davis: Club career

 She made her debut as an 18 year-old for Black Ferns sevens team at the 2025 Canada Sevens in Vancouver in 2025, part of the 2024-25 SVNS series, and scored her first senior international try in a 41-7 win over Fiji.
 New Zealand ultimately won the tournament.
 She was a member of the New Zealand team which won the Hong Kong Sevens in March 2025.
+She continued with the side, impressing while playing in the 2025-26 SVNS.

+Rugby career

+Davis joined the Matatū squad for the 2026 Super Rugby Aupiki season, playing every game including their grand final loss.